DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Instructions** - go to _powerofthree's Tweaks_'s INI (TPF's mod in the _Fixes_ section), in line 7, change _Map Marker Placement Fix_ to `false`.

 *There are many ways of how can we travel around Skyirim even without considering the additions from the add-on, so let us immersively travel around Skyrim without the temptation of fast tavelling with a chance to discover even more secrets lying around.
-It is probably a mod, which you love or hate, and considering the fact that it touches the map, I have decided to put it here.*
+Probabl it is a mod, which you love or hate, and considering the fact that it touches the map, I have decided to put it here.*

 ---